okuvshynov/vimqq/README.md

 - [ ] rather than warmup on chat open, keep updating the local model as soon as new messages are sent
 - [ ] Collect message from various pieces of content?
+- [ ] fork with context - select something, hit the key and that would be extra context.
 - [ ] incremental context retrieval/search with tool use.
 Which ctags to follow, which symbols to lookup, etc. something with language server?
 E.g. let LLM navigate with YCM-like commands? treesitter? etc.
 - [ ] more custom examples like 'explain', 'cleanup', 'improve readability', 'give an example of using ...'